We are stuck

 First, you are not emotionally paralyzed by the belief that someone you love was consciously trying to hurt you.
 You can think more clearly and objectively.

-Second, you will talk to your partner, child, parent, sibling as an ally with whom you are trying to solve a problem, rather than as an enemy you have to guard against.
+Second, you will talk to your partner, child, parent, or sibling as an ally.
+You will try to solve a problem together rather than seeing them as an enemy you have to guard against.

-Thirdly, the chance of a positive outcome is much higher, because your conversation partner will feel understood and loved by you.
+Thirdly, the chance of a positive outcome is much higher.
+This is because your conversation partner will feel understood.
+They will feel loved by you.
 You recognize his or her worth and dignity.

 Klara ( ° ) says that her six-year-old son’s tantrums have improved.

-“I’ve stopped telling him not to be so angry, or not to be naughty – I’ve told him I understand he’s angry and sometimes I’m angry too.
+“I’ve stopped telling him not to be so angry.
+I no longer tell him not to be naughty.
+I’ve told him I understand he’s angry and sometimes I’m angry too.
 Then I played a game with him: drawing what we can do when we are angry.
 The game had only one rule: hurting someone or breaking things was not allowed.
-It is unbelievable what has come out: climbing a tree, boxing in a pillow, walking around in the garden, playing music loudly and shouting, … I hung up the tray and it often happens that it ignores the steel and explodes again, just like before.
+It is unbelievable what has come out.
+There was climbing a tree, boxing in a pillow, walking around in the garden, playing music loudly, and shouting.
+I hung up the tray and it often happens that it ignores the steel and explodes again, just like before.
 But sometimes, when he’s angry, I see him looking at it.
 Then he puts on his coat and walks into the garden, straight to his ‘I’m angry’ tree.
 And when he comes back, we’ll laugh at each other.

 I understand by knowing your past

 Geert and Carine ( ° ) have been married for twenty years.
 For the outside world they are the ideal couple.
 Those who know them better know that their harmony is not one without pain.
 Geert has a very hard time being emotionally close to Carine.
-Or as she puts it: ‘In those twenty years he has not asked me twenty times how I was doing, and really listened to the answer.’
+Or as she puts it: ‘In those twenty years he has not asked me twenty times how I was doing.
+He has not really listened to the answer.’

 Yet this lack did not destroy their marriage.
 ‘You know’, says Carine, ‘there are many love languages.
 One of them is talking to each other about your feelings, about what’s on your mind.
 I understand why it is almost impossible for Geert to speak that language.
 For starters, he was never asked that question himself as a child.
 Never!
 A conversation about feelings was taboo.
 And if emotions came out anyway, they were devastating.
 His mother was manic-depressive and could be very unpredictable and aggressive.
 Little by little he told me stories about it.
 Over the years, feelings for him have become something dangerous and threatening.
-But his growing openness about it, and the fact that he still dares to ask that question every now and then – for me that’s enough sign of love, because I know how much effort it takes him.’
+But he is becoming increasingly open about it.
+He still dares to ask that question every now and then.
+For me, that’s enough sign of love because I know how much effort it takes him.’

 It is sometimes said: ‘God forgives everything, because God knows everything.’

-And certainly, when people know each other’s past, see each other’s secret pains and fears, they would judge each other more leniently.
+And certainly, when people know each other’s past, they see each other’s secret pains and fears.
+They would judge each other more leniently.

 Again, this does NOT mean that the debt will disappear.